Perion Network: 1999–2011: IncrediMail

-The impact of Microsoft's decisions was substantial, with Perion's revenue from its collaboration with Microsoft projected to fall to less than 5% of its total revenue in the latter half of 2024.
-Previously, revenue from Bing had formed a substantial part of Perion's income.
-For the second quarter of 2024, Perion's revenues were anticipated to be between $106 million and $108 million, with annual revenues expected to decrease to approximately half a billion dollars.

-Mergers and acquisitions
+Perion was founded in 1999 by cousins Yaron and Ofer Adler.
+The company raised about US$270,000 in initial capital in late 1999 and $3 million in April 2000.
+Its product, also called IncrediMail, was a free email client that allowed users to add animations, sound effects, backgrounds and emoticons to their messages.

+In January 2006, IncrediMail raised $18.75 million in an initial public offering and was listed on Nasdaq.
+In 2007, it was listed on the Tel Aviv Stock Exchange.
+In February 2008, IncrediMail announced that Ofer Adler would succeed Yaron Adler as chief executive, with Yaron Adler becoming president.

+In August 2010, Josef Mandelbaum, previously chief executive of American Greetings' intellectual property unit, became CEO, and Ofer Adler remained with the company as chief product officer.

 In August 2011, Perion acquired the Redmond-based Smilebox for $25 million.
 Smilebox was an application designed for creating slideshows, e-cards, invitations, and other digital photo albums.

+2011–present: Perion

+In November 2011, the company was renamed as Perion, deriving its name from the Hebrew word for productivity.

 In November 2012, Perion acquired Israel-based SweetPacks (or SweetIM), for approximately $41 million.
 SweetPacks specialized in producing a range of downloadable content for daily use.

 In January 2014, Perion took over Conduit's ClientConnect business in an all-stock transaction valued at $660 million.
 Later, in June 2014, Perion acquired San Francisco-based Grow Mobile as it repositioned itself to emphasize business-to-business services.
 After the acquisition, Grow Mobile was integrated into Perion Lightspeed, a platform that serves the advertising requirements of mobile app developers.
+In August 2014, Perion extended its agreement with Microsoft's Bing search service, powering search in Perion products for desktop and mobile platforms.

 In February 2015, Perion acquired MakeMeReach, a platform that helped app developers with social media advertising, for $15 million.
-Later, in December 2015, Perion acquired the digital advertising firm, Undertone, for $180 million.
+In December 2015, Perion acquired the digital advertising firm, Undertone, for $180 million.

+In 2016, Ronen Shilo, a co-founder of Conduit, campaigned for changes to the company's board and management.
+In September 2016, Perion announced that Mandelbaum would step down, and in January 2017 it named Doron Gerstel, a former chief executive of Zend Technologies and Panaya, as CEO, effective April 2017.
+Under his leadership, Perion took initiatives to minimize the company's debt and enhance its "operational efficiency".
+This period also saw the company broaden its reach into the digital television advertising sector.

-In 2019, Perion acquired Septa Communications, a Kyiv-based AI company that provided ad performance analytics service, for $3.5 million.
+In January 2019, Perion acquired Septa Communications, a Kyiv-based AI company that provided ad performance analytics service, for $3.5 million.

 By January 2020, Perion acquired Content IQ, a New York-based startup that focused on optimizing digital advertising through cookie-less tracking and analytics.
-Later, in July 2020, Perion acquired assets from a digital publisher-centric ad-tech firm named Pub Ocean and subsequently integrated them into Content IQ.
+Later, in July 2020, Perion acquired assets from a digital publisher-centric ad-tech firm, Pub Ocean, and subsequently integrated it into Content IQ.

-In 2021, Perion acquired a Tel Aviv-based video monetization platform, Vidazoo, for $93.5 million.

-Services

-Perion Network Ltd. provides digital advertising technology services for advertisers and publishers across various channels and platforms.
-Their key offerings include:

-Publisher Platform

-Perion's Wildfire Publisher Platform sources web traffic from multiple platforms including Facebook, Taboola, and Yahoo.
-The company also collaborates with Microsoft Bing on search monetization services.

-High Impact Advertising

-Perion offers a tool called High Impact Advertising (HIA) that utilizes immersive media formats to enhance advertising experiences.